-This robot competition is based on two different tasks given below with small size robots and the image taken using a video camera placed on the playing field.
-Each robot will be controlled wirelessly by directional commands and the tasks will be completed in the shortest time and without any errors.
+Each robot will be controlled wirelessly by directional ASCII character commands and the tasks will be completed in the shortest time and without any errors.

-The tasks to be applied in the competition are given below.
 It is not mandatory to participate in all tasks.
-Participants can register for the task they want or all tasks.
+Participants can also register for the task they want. or all tasks.
 Each category will be graded and certified separately.
 The announced prizes will be awarded based on the total score of the 2 missions.

 In this task, the contestants will come from outside the penalty area and try to score goals by hitting the ball placed 30 cm away from the goal.
 During this time, the goalkeeper robot belonging to the platform will be moving.
 Each team is entitled to 3 shots.
 With each shot, the robot will have a single touch to the ball.
 The robot who misses the ball, is considered to have been hit.
 Evaluation is calculated as 20 points for each goal, 10 points for each ball hitting the goalkeeper, and 5 points for the ball going out.
 During the game, the robots with falling pieces or scattered will be deemed to have used their current shooting rights and they will be provided to receive service.
 At the end of the competition, the teams that can get the same points compete again with each other with two rights.